bits-su/SU-Portal/README.md

 ## Discussion

-We hang out on https://crux-bphc.slack.com stream #suportal.
-Well, what can we say, you be be in the crux to be the crux.
+~~We hang out on https://crux-bphc.slack.com stream #suportal.~~ That was for the initial development only.
+From now on, the main discussion would be via the issue tracker for needed features/bugs.